MrOnlineCoder/SeamlessNodejsTemplate/README.md

 * Test environment with Ava runner
 * Simple authentication with in-memory sessions
 * Safe config loading from .env files
-* Ready to use simple mail sending with HTML templates
+* Ready to use simple mail sending with HTML templates, HTTP request service, and more

 Aside from just being a template with `package.json` and some code, it also comes with a set of principles and philosophy.